taylor26500/ZippNews/README.md

 python main.py
 ```

-This will scrape the news from BBC, summarize it, and print the summaries to the console.
+This will scrape the news, summarize it, and print the summaries to the console.

 ## Dependencies
 - Python 3.8+